rockstor/rockstor-doc/interface/docker-based-rock-ons/adguard-home.rst

 Web-UI port
 ^^^^^^^^^^^
-This corresponds to the port used to reach AdGuard Home web-UI.
-Note that the Port *3000* is the port for the initial configuration.
+This is the port used to access the AdGuard Home web interface.
+Note that port *3000* is the port for the initial configuration.
-After the configuration is done, the Web-UI is reachable under port *80* or *443*.
+After configuration, the Web UI will be accessible on port *80* or *443*.
-These are set without any User Interaction.
+These ports are set without any user interaction.

 Verify and Submit
 ^^^^^^^^^^^^^^^^^
-Verify the information you've provided is correct, then click **Submit**.
+Verify that the information you've entered is correct, then click **Submit**.
-You'll see a screen indicating the Rock-on is being installed.
-Click "Close".
+You'll see a screen indicating that the Rock-on is being installed.
+Click Close.

 AdGuard Home Installation Successful
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Congratulations!
-You can see the **AdGuard Home** entry in in the list of installed Rock-ons.
+You can see the **AdGuard Home** entry in the list of installed rock-ons.
-To reach the Webinterface you have to use the configured value of *--ip-range* and the port *3000*.
+To access the web interface, you need to use the configured value of *--ip-range* and port *3000*.
-Using the example values the UI is reachable under *http://192.168.178.58:3000*
+Using the example values, the UI can be reached at *http://192.168.178.58:3000*.
+After configuration, the web interface can be reached at *http://192.168.178.58:80*.

+For recommendations of DNS blocklists see : `hagezi dns-blocklists <https://github.com/hagezi/dns-blocklists>`_.